Yale Graduate School of Arts and Sciences is the first graduate school in North America

 PROPOSAL DEADLINE: Proposals must be submitted via e-mail by 5:00 PM Eastern Standard Time (EST) on February 1, 2021.

 A limited number of research proposals will be accepted in each of the following divisions: Humanities, Social Sciences, Biological and Biomedical Sciences, Physical Sciences and Engineering.
 Submissions must be relevant to one of the following topics:

-We invite oral presentations, poster presentations, and academic panels from graduate and undergraduate students, faculty, and administrators, based on your research, teaching or practice perspective, as it pertains to one of the above mentioned topics.
-This year’s theme is:
+We invite oral and poster presentations from graduate and undergraduate students, and Bouchet Graduate Honor Society alumni, based on your research, teaching or practice perspective, as it pertains to one of the above topics (a-f).
+The 2021 theme is:

 “Our Social Justice Imperative: Shifting Societal Norms”.

 Students from diverse backgrounds, particularly women and other underrepresented students are especially encouraged to present their research.
-Research presentations should be original and they must relate to one of the above mentioned topics.
+Research presentations should be original and they must relate to one of the above topics (a-f).
 We seek to feature the research of graduate and undergraduate students across disciplines to recognize outstanding scholarship among students in progress.

-2. Oral Research Presentation (individual): 10 minutes for presentation and 5 minutes for questions
+1. Virtual Oral Research Presentation (individual): 10 minutes for presentation (live or pre-recorded) and 5 minutes for questions (live).